 Mr Burle seems an unassuming man.
 He spoke to a surfing a magazine about his achievement

 “At one stage there was a bit of shouting and screaming.
 Everyone was so excited you know, and I was just shouting back at them, telling them that it’s just another big day, that everyone had to stay focused.”

 “It was luck.
 We never know when we will be catching the wave.
 I still hadn’t surfed any wave and everyone had already had their rides.
 Maya almost died,” he told Surfer Today.
 “For me, it was a big adrenaline moment to get back there after what happened.”

-As you know I work surrounded by many forms of technology everyday here at Comms Express yet feats like these never cease to amaze me.
+As you know, I work surrounded by many forms of technology every day here at Comms Express yet feats like these never cease to amaze me.
 I love seeing how far we’ve progressed in life with technology at the vanguard, yet we have daredevils like Carlos Burle taming 100ft waves.

-I’m off to grab me boogie board
+I’m off to grab my boogie board